jmeaster30/spursa/README.md

 ## What is this??
 **spursa** is a library that generates ASPnet route controllers from a YAML specification.

-I created this because I didn't like writing the route controller boiler plate at work.
+I created this because I didn't like writing the route controller boilerplate at work.
 This likely is not sophisticated enough to be used in production.

 I also thought it would be neat to learn how to do code generation in C#.